How does swimming benefit my dog?

 - Hydrotherapy is wonderful for dogs suffering from Degenerative Joint Disease (also called Arthritis or Osteoarthritis).
 Many of these older dogs are senior citizens, and may have lost muscle strength because of lack of exercise.
 Their joints are painful, so they don’t even walk as much, and then they begin to gain weight.
 Once these older dogs are evaluated and started on pain control and joint supplements, the first step to regaining their health is getting those dogs in the pool.
 After several months, improvement is often obvious, and the pain medication can be decreased if not stopped completely.

 - Load on joints and bones is decreased while in the water, even weakened muscles can be exercised without the burden of holding up the weight. – another reason that dogs in pools don’t have to be strong to exercise and lose weight.

-Ridgeside K9 now Aqua Training Center is now available.
-To learn more about our swimming pool center for your dog click here or call us today.
+Ridgeside K9 now Aquatic Center is now available.
+Click here to learn more about our swimming pool center for your dog.

 Get Started Today

 Are you interested in getting your dog professionally trained or our doggie day care service?